 Mary Black School of Nursing

 The Mary Black School of Nursing at USC Upstate, fully accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the South Carolina Board of Nursing, is one of the Southeast’s most highly regarded nursing institutions offering a four-year degree, as well as the largest BSN program that includes prelicensure and the RN-BSN nursing program in South Carolina.
-Beginning in the fall of 2014, the Mary Black School of Nursing will also offer a Master of Science in Nursing which began in the fall of 2014.
+The Mary Black School of Nursing also offers a Master of Science in Nursing which began in the fall of 2014.